 White Sand Watersports at the Reef Resort in East End, specialises in small group snorkelling excursions.

 Tours can be taken on jet skis, on their speed boat or on the Hobie Getaway Catamaran.
 Contact Alan or Dave on (345) 916 7263.

-Discover the underwater world using the SNUBA system, which is a hybrid between snorkelling and scuba diving.
+Discover the underwater world using the SNUBA system, a 20ft air line which is connected to a standard scuba tank.